sociomantic-tsunami/git-hub/README.rst

 * `hub <https://hub.github.com/>`_: Is the *official* tool, but it completely replaces the Git command, adding special syntax for official git commands.

-  This is definitely something we didn't want.
-We don't want to mess with Git.
+* `gh <https://github.com/cli/cli>`_: Another *official* tool, that tries to bring all the GitHub UI features but with a CLI interface.
+It works side-by-side with git.

 * `ghi <https://github.com/stephencelis/ghi>`_:  This only handle issues.
-Not what we needed.
+It seems a bit abandoned (at the time of writing it was last updated in October 2016).

 * `git-spindle <https://github.com/seveas/git-spindle>`_: This tool was
   discovered after we started and published this project.
 It covers similar